stardog-union/launchpad-docs/azure/README.md

 The example below describes how to configure Launchpad and Stardog to work in basic mode, using Azure AD as an OIDC identity provider.
 Basic mode is enabled by default.

-We also support an access token passthrough mode, wherein Launchpad requests an identity token from Azure AD for the purpose of authenticating the user, but it also requests an access token that is passed through to the Stardog server.
+Launchpad also supports access token passthrough mode, wherein Launchpad requests an identity token from Azure AD for the purpose of authenticating the user, but it also requests an access token that is passed through to the Stardog server.
 An example of configuring access token passthrough mode is provided [here](./access-token-passthrough-mode.md).

 ![Azure AD Login](./img/azure.gif)